Hiking through the Kiso Valley from Magome to Tsumago

 Departure from Magome

 Magome has the charming character of an old postcard landscape, where the buildings, as well as the paved roads, carry the visitors into another era, one that is more authentic and farther away from modern urbanization.
 Its steep trails are reminiscent of the kanji characters chosen for the name of the station, which mean 馬 "horse" and 籠 "basket."
-The road used to be so hard that it was said horses should have stayed in the guesthouse.
+The road used to be so hard that it was said horses had to stop at the guesthouse.

 Several attractions are accessible on this section between Magome and Tsumago.
-For example, we can see the waterfalls of Odaki and Medaki, a familial residency from the 17th century Fujiwara clan, and a temple dedicated to the deity Koyasu Kannon.
+For example, we can see the Odaki and Medaki Waterfalls, a 17th century familial residence of the Fujiwara clan, and a temple dedicated to the deity Koyasu Kannon.
 Seeing these sites may add two or three additional hours to the hike time.
-We recommend a stopover in the Tateba-jaya traditional tea house, which warmly offers cups of matcha to travelers.
+We recommend a stopover in the Tateba-jaya traditional tea house, where a cup of matcha is kindly served to travelers.

 Arriving in Tsumago